 When Respawn first revealed Apex Legends to the whole world back in 2019, many simply explained it as a mashup of both Overwatch and PUBG.

-In simple terms, power creep occurs when developers of a video game introduce new characters with more powerful abilities or items and it leads to the older items feeling underwhelming in some aspects.
+In simple terms, power creep occurs when developers of a video game introduce new characters with more powerful abilities or items, and it leads to the older things feeling underwhelming in some aspects.

 Power creep is a common problem in any game with characters.
 Right now, Apex is facing similar issues that almost every other character-based game faces in some part of its life cycle.
 In a recent Reddit thread, a player commented on the similarities and differences between Overwatch and Apex in terms of counter-picking, power creep, and the overall legend meta.

-“I will say that Overwatch is a different game and Blizzard did do the work to make counterpicking at least viable–you CAN change your character mid-round and if you’re not at high ult charge you’re not super punished for it, but that’s only the logistics necessary to make counterpicking a viable tool; it still leaves you feeling bad about not being able to play, say, Reaper, because we need someone to counterpick their Pharah and you hate both Soldier 76 and Widowmaker (these observations are based on 2 years ago, when I last actively played Overwatch)”, DanielZKlein replied.
+“I will say that Overwatch is a different game, and Blizzard did the work to make counter-picking at least viable—you can change your character mid-round, and if you’re not at high ult charge, you’re not super punished for it, but that’s only the logistics necessary to make counter-picking a viable tool; it still leaves you feeling bad about not being able to play, say, Reaper, because we need someone to counter-pick their Pharah and you hate both Soldier 76 and Widowmaker (these observations are based on two years ago when I last actively played Overwatch)”, DanielZKlein replied.